 A teenage girl was 'brainwashed' before she was abducted by her teacher, her father says

-During the 38 days that Tad Cummins and 15-year-old Elizabeth Thomas were missing, as a massive manhunt spread from Tennessee across the country, the Tennessee Bureau of Investigation received more than 1,500 tips.
-But for five weeks, investigators came up empty.
+Cummins was wanted for the March abduction of Elizabeth Thomas, 15, a student of his at Culleoka Unit School outside Nashville.
+Photo / AP During the 38 days that Tad Cummins and 15-year-old Elizabeth Thomas were missing, as an extensive manhunt spread from Tennessee across the country, the Tennessee Bureau of Investigation received more than 1,500 tips.

 Add your comments below